SSI Qualifications: Eligibility for Supplemental Security Income

-- The value of shelter you get from a private nonprofit organization.
+- The value of shelter you get from some private nonprofit organizations or government subsidized housing.

 - Most home energy assistance.

-- Some of your wages or scholarships, if you are an eligible student.
+- Some scholarships or grants, if you are an eligible student.

 - Wages you use to pay for items (e.g., a wheelchair) or services that help you to do your work, if you are disabled but working.

-- Any wages you use for work expenses (e.g., transportation to/from work), if you are blind but working.
+- Any wages you use for work expenses (e.g., transportation to/from work) if you are blind and working.